 The ideal indoor placement for plants recommended by NASA is one plant per 1,075 sqft.
 There is no harm in using more of one plant, but you have to place them in the right place to get maximum absorption and make sure the plants receive the light they need.

-Place at least two plants to either side of EMF hotspots like your computer desk, mains box, TV, or WiFi router.
+Place at least two plants on either side of EMF hotspots like your computer desk, mains box, TV, or WiFi router.
 Remember that EMF passes through walls, so consider placing a plant on the other side of the wall if the source is significant.

 The more spread the plant is, the more efficient the EMF absorption will be.
 So, grow your plants wide or grow them on the wall.
 A vertical garden is an excellent way to add cacti as they don’t spread much.